faivern/distributed-ad-platform/README.md

 *   **Distributed Architecture**: Demonstrates a decoupled architecture with separate services for different business domains.

 ## 🖼 UI Showcase
+> All data and information displayed in these UI screenshots are faked/mocked for demonstration purposes.

 | All Ads (Ad System) | Create Ad (Company) | Create Ad (Subscriber) | Subscriber CRUD (WinForm App) |
 |:---:|:---:|:---:|:---:|